EricNunezz/SophmoreProject/README.md

 User Cases
 ----
 1. User Registration & Authentication
-Users can sign up using their name, email, and password.
+Users can sign up using their email, and password(for now).
 Returning users can log in to access their personalized workout plans.
 The system verifies credentials and grants access securely.

 3. Taking a Quiz for a Personalized Workout Plan
-Users answer questions regarding their fitness level, goals, preferred workout style, and availability.
+Users answer questions regarding their fitness level, goals, preferred workout style, availability, etc...
-The quiz responses are sent to OpenAI’s API to generate a tailored workout split.
+The quiz responses are sent to Geminis API to generate a tailored workout program.

 4. AI-Generated Workout Plan
-The system sends quiz responses to OpenAI’s API.
+The system sends quiz responses to Geminis API.
-AI generates a structured workout program (split, exercises, sets, reps).
+AI generates a structured workout program (split, exercises, sets, reps, etc...).
 The system saves the generated plan in the database and displays it on the user’s dashboard.

 5. Viewing & Following the Workout Plan